 Any CMM staff that plan to transport chemicals in University vehicles please contact the CMM's WHSC for course times.
 You must sign off on an appropriate risk assessment or, if one does not exist, conduct a risk assessment.
-The CMM's vehicle contains a spill kit for anticipated spills.
 Be aware that the transport of any chemical in a personal vehicle may void your insurance.